ohmpi/ohmpi/doc/source/source_rst/software/operations/config.rst

               }
       }

-#. the logging dictionnaries divided in:
+#. the logging dictionaries divided in:

-   * EXEC_LOGGING_CONFIG

 .. code-block:: python
-  :caption: Dictionnary containing the configuration of the hardware system.
+  :caption: EXEC_LOGGING_CONFIG

   # SET THE LOGGING LEVELS, MQTT BROKERS AND MQTT OPTIONS ACCORDING TO YOUR NEEDS
   # Execution logging configuration